 “Bravo”, yelled someone from the audience.

 I was sweating.
 I had to take a toilet break.
 Scar Tissue was coming through the speakers.
 For a moment, the song took me back to my high school years in Mexico.
+“Vibe is more important than sound.”
+Someone farted.
+Sounds and vibes are the same thing, kid.
 I flushed the toilet.